Inherited Risk and Genetic Testing

 - Children and teens who have close family members with a genetic condition linked to certain cancers.

-How can I find out about my family’s risk?
+- How can I find support?

 Key points about inherited risk and genetic testing for cancer